 The 4AC has many technological improvements to its cooling fins, pistons and valve configuration that resulted in an affordable and reliable aircraft engine.
 It powered many light sport and training planes and was used in both civilian and military applications.
 Aircraft that used the 4AC included:

-Email if you have any information or comments on the Franklin 4AC-150.
+Send in this Contact Reference Form if you have any information or comments on the Franklin 4AC-150.